Stephen Tyszka of Trubify: “Run a lean startup”

 - Run a lean startup.
 Ex: Prioritize your expenses based on clear company goals.
 If we need sticky features in the app to ensure high retention, spend on developing those before spending a lot of money on marketing hype.

-You are a person of great influence.
-If you could start a movement that would bring the most amount of good to the most amount of people, what would that be?
+You are a person of enormous influence.
+If you could inspire a movement that would bring the most amount of good to the most amount of people, what would that be?
 You never know what your idea can trigger. 🙂